 - A cable TV contractor offered a tool reimbursement that reduced hourly compensation that was offset with an hourly tool rate.
 Once a technician had received tool plan payments for the total amount of his or her tool and equipment expenses, the employer ceased paying the technician an hourly tool rate and increased the technician’s hourly compensation to the pre-tool plan hourly compensation rate.

 - A nurse staffing contractor compensated all of the nurses on an hourly basis and the hourly compensation amount did not vary depending on whether the hospital was located away from the assigned nurse’s tax home.
 The employer treated a portion of the nurses’ hourly compensation as a nontaxable per diem allowance only when hospitals assignments required them to travel away from their tax home.
-This situation is similar to that in Beech Trucking, Inc. v.
+This situation is like that in Beech Trucking, Inc. v.
 IRS (USTC 2002) where the company paid per diem to both over-the-road and short haul truck drivers who returned home nightly.

 - A construction company’s workers were required to travel between construction sites or otherwise use their personal vehicles for business purposes.
 The employer paid all of its workers, including those who were not required to travel or otherwise use their personal vehicles for employer’s business, a flat amount per pay period that was treated as a nontaxable mileage reimbursement.